kushagr-17/image-downloader/README.md

 # Image-downloader
 This project helps the user to download limited and word specific images from the internet in bulk.
-The result would be mailed to email-ID in a RAR file.
+The result would be mailed to the user's email-ID in a RAR file.

 ![View](img_dloader.png)